-You have a new employee starting and you want to make sure that they will be an effective member of staff as quickly as possible.
-This can be done by a well thought out and planned job induction.
+You have a new employee starting and you want to make sure that they will be an effective member of staff as quickly as possibly which can be done by a well thought out and planned employee induction.
 I have had an experience where, on starting a new a job, I was shown to my desk, given a computer, had a quick meeting with my boss explaining who was who and basically left to get on with it.
 Although that may be a good test of resourcefulness, it is not, I would argue, the best way to bring a new employee on board.

 Before the employee starts: